allrom/RoRPro/README.md

 ### Abstract
 This application was being developed when studying the ***Ruby-on-Rails basic and advanced principles and techniques***.
-It's intended to construct __QA__ dynamic site (_StackOverflow_-alike) with the wide set of abilities, including posting comments, full-text searching , attaching files, voting.
+It's intended to construct __QA__ dynamic site (_StackOverflow_-alike) with the wide set of abilities, including authentication, posting comments, full-text searching , attaching files, voting.
 The development was carried out with principles of _Solo Agile_ and _TDD/BDD_ in mind.
 User interface pages were designed using custom CSS and JavaScript.

 ![Question and answer site Demo](../demo_assets/demo/ror-pro.gif?raw=true)